srish-kumar/serverless-microservice/README.md

 ![Dynamo Item](./images/dynamo-item.jpg)

-4. To create few more items in your DynamoDB table, you can repeate step 2, with different "id" and "number" values in the json payload.
+4. To create few more items in your DynamoDB table, you can repeat step 2 few more times, with different "id" and "number" values in the json payload.

 ![More Dynamo Items](./images/create-more-from-postman.jpg)

-5. Repeate step 3 to see all the newly inserted items in the DynamoDB table.
+5. Repeat step 3 to see all the newly inserted items in the DynamoDB table.

 ![Dynamo Items](./images/more-dynamo-items.jpg)